lameimpala/testing-playground/README.md

 ## Interview Instructions

-If you are viewing this repo as part of an interview, the objective is to complete as many of the challenges here as possible.
-Many solutions are possible with one line and are relatively simple.
+If you are viewing this repo as part of an interview, the objective is to complete as many of the challenges here as you feel is appropriate for the role.

+Many solutions are possible with one line and are relatively simple, so please don't overthink anything.
 Feel free to add additional tests or adjust the environment at your leisure.

 Commit all changes to master, and push your changes.
 We'll be able to view the diff and provide any feedback if necessary.
 Feel free to post questions on the feedback pull request, and we'll get back to you soon.